mans2singh/GettingAndCleaningDataProject/CodeBook.md

 angle(Z,gravityMean)

-The final variable names includes the subject id, activity id, activity name and 86 average of measurements
+The final variable names includes the subject id, activity id, activity name and 86 average of measurements corresponding to the origin variables mentioned above after transforming the variable names.

 subject_id
 activity_id